Mapping Semantic & Syntactic Relationships with Geometric Rotation: Related Work

-The linear representation hypothesis (LRH), or linear subspace hypothesis, has emerged as a promising theory for bridging the interpretability gap for embeddings \citep{mikolov2013linguistic,levy2014linguistic,bolukbasi2016man,ethayarajh2019contextual,parklinear,park2025}.
-The LRH posits that semantic concepts are encoded as linear structures within embedding spaces, meaning linear algebraic operations can be used for interpretation and control (e.g., "king" - "man" + "woman" = "queen'' presented by \citet{mikolov2013linguistic}). \citet{parklinear} formalized the LRH by unifying three distinct notions of linearity that had developed independently across the literature: \begin{enumerate} \item word2vec-like embedding differences \citep{arora2016latent,mimno2017strange,ethayarajh2018towards,reif2019visualizing,li2020sentence,hewitt2019structural,chen2021probing,chang2022geometry,jiang2023uncovering}, \item logistic probing \citep{alain2017understanding,kim2018interpretability,nostalgebraist2020interpreting,belinkov2022probing,li2022emergent,geva2022transformer,nanda2023emergent}, and \item steering vectors \citep{wang2023concept,turner2023activation,merullo2023language,trager2023linear}. \end{enumerate} \citet{parklinear} theoretical framework addresses a critical gap by synthesizing the first formalization of what ``linear representation" means.
-However, while the LRH has been validated primarily within individual languages, there remains a significant gap in understanding how semantic transformations generalize across linguistic contexts.
-Most existing work examines static concept encodings \citep{park2025,parklinear} rather than dynamic semantic transformations that reflect real-world language use.
-Our work is the first to extend the LRH to multilingual contexts and embedding models, though the linear representations we consider are not Euclidean lines but geodesic flows.
+\citeauthor{parklinear}'s theoretical framework addresses a critical gap by synthesizing the first formalization of what ``linear representation" means \citep{parklinear}.
+However, while the LRH has been validated primarily within individual languages (monolingually), there remains a significant gap in understanding how semantic-syntactic transformations generalize across linguistic contexts (cross-lingually).
+Most existing work examines static concept encodings \citep{park2025,parklinear} rather than dynamic semantic-syntactic transformations that reflect real-world language use.
+Our work is the first to extend the LRH to multilingual contexts and embedding models.
+Although, the linear representations we consider are geodesic arcs and not Euclidean lines.